Writing & Dramaturgy

 Ian Stephen, Northings, (‘Arts and Culture in the Highlands and Islands of Scotland’)

-Rural Nations invited all audience members to complete a survey after the show (and 61% did).
-Of those who responded, nearly all (97%) gave the show 3 or more stars, and three quarters (76%) gave it the maximum rating of 4 stars.
+Rural Nations invited all audience members to complete a survey after the show.
+Three quarters of respondents gave us the highest possible rating.
 Here are a few of the nice things that people wrote:

 “Amazed by how many truths you hit on the head.”
 Audience member, Edinburgh